A top-level executive, let’s call her Shweta, was lacking a very important acumen of leadership, namely that of delegation.

 Increasing self awareness

 Shweta realized that most of the stress and pressure she was under came from her own fears and expectations.
-The feedback she got from her superior, peers and reports made her aware that she was, in fact, highly professional and possessed great expertise.
+The feedback she got from reports by her superior and peers made her aware that she was in fact seen as a very professional asset to the organisation with a high level of expertise.

 Understanding and accepting the challenges

-Shweta understood that delegation was something she really needed to work on for two reasons: she simply didn’t have time to do everything herself and – more importantly – she was depriving her team members of some valuable growth opportunities.
-Since she genuinely cared about her reports and wanted them to succeed, the latter was a strong motivator for her to learn how to delegate.
+Shweta understood that delegation was something she really needed to work on for two reasons: she simply didn’t have time to do everything herself and – equally importantly – she was depriving her team members of valuable, important growth opportunities.
+Since she genuinely cared about the quality of her reports and her team, the latter was a strong motivator for her to learn how to delegate.

 Falling back on strengths

-The strengths revealed in Shweta’s 360 – aside from her technical expertise – were that she was helpful, articulate and trustworthy as well as showing high integrity.
-All of these strengths could be leveraged in building her unique leadership persona.
+The strengths revealed in Shweta’s 360 – aside from her technical expertise – were that she was helpful, articulate and possessed a high level of integrity.
+All those strengths could be leveraged by her coach in building her unique leadership persona.